matveynator/netchan/README.md

 Competition is only one strategy.

-Often the better strategy is to divide a large problem into increasingly smaller independent sequential tasks.
+Often the better strategy is to make many smaller independent tasks.

-For example:

 ```text
 0 ------------------------------------------------------ 100,000,000